chnsz/hcbp-demo/docs/en-us/best-practices/as/scaling_configuration.md

   type        = string
 }

-# Create key pair resource in the specified region (defaults to inheriting the region specified in the current provider block when region parameter is missing) for deploying AS configuration
+# Create key pair resource in the specified region (defaults to inheriting the region specified in the current provider block when region parameter is missing) for deploying scaling configuration
 resource "huaweicloud_kps_keypair" "acc_key" {
   name       = "test-keypair-demo"
   public_key = var.public_key